 Pigs have a natural instinct to root, dig, forage and explore with their snouts.
 It is for this reason that they need plenty of outside space to root and to graze; at least 36 square metres per pig.
 This should be escape proof.
 Bear in mind that pigs can be strong, particularly when on a quest for food.
-In the warmer months, they need somewhere to go to get protection from the sun as they can get sunburn.
+In the warmer months, they need somewhere to protect themselves from the sun; as they can get sunburn.
 In the winter months they will require somewhere warm and dry.

 Pigs don’t have many health problems, but they will need regular checks from a vet to make sure they are in good health.

 The regulations put in place in 2001 to control Foot and Mouth Disease require you to register with Defra if you want to keep pigs.
 This does involve some paperwork, and at first sight can be intimidating.
 However, it is actually straightforward and simple to comply and there is no cost involved.
 For more details see our blog post Buying and Selling Goats, Sheep or Pigs.

 This is only intended to be a beginner’s guide and it’s important to do your research.
 Try to find a reputable breeder that is willing to take the time to answer questions and help you understand what your new friend will need.

 Pigs can live for 15 years or longer, so giving them a forever home is not a decision to be taken lightly.
 However, if you are able to give them the care and attention they need, you will be rewarded with years of fun from these friendly and unusual animals.